-The Ultimate Guide To Making Smart Decisions
+The Ultimate Guide to Making Smart Decisions

-Imagine you’re sitting at a poker table.
+Imagine that you’re sitting at a poker table.

-You’re dealt cards the same as everyone else, and you’re playing by the same rules.
+You’re dealt cards the same way as everyone else, and you’re playing by the same rules.
 The thing is, you’ve got an advantage: You can see everyone else’s cards, and they can’t see yours.
 How many hands would you play wrong?

 And so the rule for decision making in life and business goes like this: The person with the fewest blind spots wins.

 This means that the first and biggest leverage point any of us have in improving our organizations and getting massively better results is improving our ability to make confident and correct decisions, all the time.

 “I don’t want to be a great problem solver.
 I want to avoid problems — prevent them from happening by doing it right from the beginning.”